-Donate
+Donate Newsletter

-Lily Ebert BEM – Hidden Histories
+Lily Ebert MBE – Hidden Histories

-Lily Ebert BEM – Hidden Histories
+Lily Ebert MBE – Hidden Histories

-Lily Ebert BEM was 20 when the Nazis deported her from her Hungarian hometown to Auschwitz.
+Lily Ebert MBE was 20 when the Nazis deported her from her Hungarian hometown to Auschwitz.
 As part of our 2011 Hidden Histories project Lily talked about the gold pendant which remarkably survived the Camp with her.

 • This gold pendant was given to a little girl in the 1930s